 As it ages, you'll be able to find more VR headset deals on this particular model available.

 The HTC Vive Cosmos Elite is a strange one.
 It's the same headset as the HTC Vive Cosmos, but with tracking base stations and controllers for extra precision in matching your movements.

 If you're looking to grab these accessories for your Cosmos headset, then, you might as well grab an Elite bundle - as you'll likely also receive some free software goodies at the same time.

 We haven't seen too many VR headset sales featuring this bundle, but it's worth keeping your eye out for HTC Vive deals because they can appear during larger discounting events.

 Cheap VR headset deals

 If you're stretching up to $150, you might find an included screen and processing unit on board.
-This won't be up to the standards of the Oculus or HTC just yet, but with some controllers included you might get a better variety of proprietary apps like we saw on the Oculus Go.
+This won't be up to the standards of the Meta Quest or HTC just yet, but with some controllers included you might get a better variety of proprietary apps as we saw on the Oculus Go.

-Beyond that, you're moving into Oculus Quest territory, with the $150 - $300 bracket offering a step up in peformance.
-If you're not opting for an Oculus Quest headset, ensure you're still getting that 70 - 80Hz refresh rate, and a resolution at around 1832 x 1920.
+Beyond that, you're moving into Meta Quest territory, with the $150 - $300 bracket offering a step up in performance.
+If you're not opting for a Meta Quest headset, ensure you're still getting that 70 - 80Hz refresh rate, and a resolution of around 1832 x 1920.

-Moving to the $300 - $600 bracket you're likely in the world of the PC headset.
+Moving to the $300 - $600 bracket you're likely in the world of a PSVR or PC headset.
 That means you'll likely find refresh rates of 90Hz and higher, extra tracking features like the SteamVR external sensors with the Vive Cosmos Elite, and you'll want to ensure you're getting access to a substantial game and app library like that of Steam as well.